 What was a typical day like for you at your volunteer placement?

-Two of my friends and I did this trip together, and we all signed up to volunteer in an orphanage.
+Two of my friends and I did this trip together, and we all signed up to volunteer in a children’s home.
 We worked from about 8:30am until 11:30am, and then again from 2-4pm.
 On a typical day, one of us would be playing with the babies and toddlers, one would be helping out in the classroom for special needs kids, and the third would be in a classroom with 10-12 other kids, usually 7-11 years old.
 When we were in the classrooms, we would normally be helping them out with homework and doing activities.
 Sometimes we would play outside with them at recess, and once or twice we went on a field trip with them (to get ice cream, or to go for a hike up a hill to a playground).

 I really loved the activities that we did that were only possible because of the volunteers there.
-With only a few employees at the orphanage, they aren’t able to take all of the kids out very often because they don’t have enough chaperones, so when there were a few volunteers there, we were able to create more opportunities for the orphanage, which was great.
-The kids don’t get to leave the orphanage much, apart from going to school, so they really love it when they are able to leave.
+With only a few employees at the children’s home, they aren’t able to take all of the kids out very often because they don’t have enough chaperones, so when there were a few volunteers there, we were able to create more opportunities for the children, which was great.
+The kids don’t get to leave the home much, apart from going to school, so they really love it when they are able to leave.
 One of the challenges I faced was communication – although I have taken a few semesters of Spanish, it is much harder to understand children because they talk quite fast and don’t realize that you are struggling to understand them, and their train of thought is often hard to follow!

 Despite the language barrier, it was quite easy to form relationships with the children because most of them love any exposure they have to adults.
 They loved learning English words and always wanted to play and talk with us.